 Is it customary to contact prospective companies and agencies before the event?
 Absolutely not.
 That is, unless you want to alienate them before you’ve even had a chance to pitch your project to them.
 There is no reason to contact the reps prior to the event.
 They are specifically taking part in the festival to have the opportunity to sit down with you and hear your projects.
 To contact them beforehand during their busy business day would not be in an attendee’s best interest.
 Besides, everything you need to know about each rep/company is provided to you 7-10 days prior to your arrival.

 What will take place Friday evening?
-Registration/check in, sign up for meetings and Pitch Bootcamp with the Scriptwriters Network where you can practice your pitch and receive valuable feedback.
+Registration/check in, sign up for meetings and, typically, a welcome reception.

 How do I follow up with each representative after the festival?
 Since each representative leads a very hectic professional life, sending a nice thank you card is your best option in lieu of calling him or her directly to “see how you liked my story.”
 Trust us, if they liked your pitch, they’ll contact you.
 You don’t want to come across as desperate or pesky.
 On the other hand, if the rep you pitched to asked you to give them a call after the festival in order to send them your script, most definitely pick up the phone.
 Above all, keep your eyes peeled for those opportunities where a call would be in order (e.g., when the rep appears in the trades or gets a new job or promotion, call to congratulate them).